5 November 2016

 But it did make us think that the French Pyrenees is an area that may be under-appreciated as far as wider tourists are concerned.
 Especially at this time of the year when it’s surely at its best.

 And finally, as we approached our car in Gavarnie, we almost forgot to look behind us once more at what we were leaving behind.

 Somehow, I think we’ll be seeing it again sometime soon.

 Our thanks to Nick and Maggie, for whom we were house sitting in the nearby department of Gers.
-They very kindly offered to have us for a further two nights after they returned from their break so we could explore the Pyrenees mountains and experience the wonders of Cirque de Gavarnie and its surrounding area.
+They very kindly offered to have us for a further two nights after they returned from their break so we could explore the French Pyrenees and experience the wonders of Cirque de Gavarnie and its surrounding area.

 What did you think?
-Have you been to the Pyrenees?
+Have you been to the French Pyrenees?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, we’d love to hear from you so please add your comments below.